 A new report from the OECD calls for better data on ‘restrictive masculinities’ across cultures and geographies so that policy makers can better understand the way they influence, for instance, the low uptake of paternity leave.

 In the week of International Women’s Day and the aftermath of the murder of Sarah Everard, the OECD put out a release which made interesting reading.
-It focused on men – a part of the gender equation that receives relatively little scrutiny.
+It focused on measuring masculine norms of men – a part of the gender equation that receives relatively little scrutiny.

 While we have all sorts of data and research relating to women – everything from the supposed impact of working mums’ on childhood obesity to women’s relative lack of confidence – and women’s stories and photos are a large part of the regular diet of most tabloid media, there is relatively little equivalent data on men’s lives.
 Of course, some of the research and focus on women is meant with the best of intentions – to highlight inequalities or to give women a voice – but it is still the case that men receive much less attention than women.

 The OECD wants to address that.
 It launched a report last week, Man Enough?
 Measuring Masculine Norms to Promote Women’s Empowerment, which focuses on masculinities, the social constructs that relate to perceived notions about how men behave and are expected to behave.
 The report analyses two different types of masculinities.
 Restrictive masculinities, it says, are rigid and promote inflexible notions and expectations of what it means to be a real man, while gender-equitable masculinities allow men to take on diverse roles and behaviours without limiting women’s agency.
 Often the two types co-exist.